-If your iPhone becomes too hot on a wireless charger, remove it first, and allow some time for both the charging unit and your phone to cool down.
+If your iPhone or the wireless charger is overheating, remove it first, and allow some time for both the charging unit and your phone to cool down.
 When the temperature drops to a normal state, try to put the phone on the charging unit and make sure it's charging.
 You may need to check it from time to time AS charging may stop if the iPhone vibrates and moves from the central position.

 Wireless charging sound like nonsense?
 Don't worry.
 Magnetic wireless charging is more user friendly.
 With magnets, your iPhone (like the magnetic iPhone 12 or other iPhones with magnetic cases) will attach to the charging unit and automatically align to charge.
 It's even more care-free than charging through a cable.